About The Loxton Historical Village

 William Charles Loxton was a boundary rider on Bookpurnong Station and a horseman of some note.
 William lived here with his wife from 1878-1881 in the modest pine-and-pug hut formerly occupied by his aunt, Mrs Howell, and her husband.
 The area around this hut was known as ‘Loxton’s Hut’ and eventually, just ‘Loxton’.
 Part of the termite-damaged Pepper tree collapsed in 1997 after a severe windstorm.

 In 2019 the Loxton Community Heritage Group established, and is now managing the Village, known as the Loxton Historical Village Management Committee, to maintain the museum and make recommendations to the council, on the running and development of The Village.

 The Village has been a regional and State award-winning tourist attraction, recognised for its high quality displays, marketing activities, presentation and customer service.

-The Village boasts a dedicated team of approximately 70 volunteers (many of whom have been involved since its establishment), a caretaker/cleaner, shop staff and a part time manager.
+The Village boasts a dedicated team of approximately 70 volunteers, shop staff and a manager.

-Introduce yourself to The Village pets; Ebony, Bibby and Bubby, all Merino sheep.
+Introduce yourself to The Village pets; Merino sheep, and if you're lucky the village cats